Lycamobile offers Pay As You Go bundles from £2.50 with EE coverage & inclusive international calls.

 | Unlimited data | £25.00 per month No contract | See deal |

-For the largest data allowance, it’s always best to buy your bundle online through the Lycamobile website.
-If you buy your bundle in a shop, by phone call or by text message, you may get a smaller amount of data included (known as an ‘offline’ allowance).
+For the biggest allowance of data, it’s always best to buy your bundle online through the Lycamobile website.
+If you buy your bundle in a shop, by phone call or by text message, you may get a reduced amount of data (known as the ‘offline’ allowance).

-There are often discounts available for switching to Lycamobile’s Pay Monthly plans, so this can be a good option if you’re an existing Pay As You Go customer.
-For instance, at the time of writing, there’s up to 6 months half price available when you move to a Pay Monthly plan on Lycamobile.
+Sometimes, there will be discounts available for switching to a Lycamobile Pay Monthly plan.
+This can be a good option if you’re an existing Pay As You Go customer wanting to reduce the cost of your plan.
+At the time of writing, customers moving to a Pay Monthly plan can get up to 6 months half price on a new Pay Monthly plan.

 International Bundles

-If you’re looking for a larger allowance of international minutes, you can instead choose one of Lycamobile’s international bundles.
-Also known as their ‘All in One’ bundles, these start from £9.90 per month with 6GB of UK data included:
+Lycamobile’s international bundles are also worth considering, if you need a larger amount of international minutes.
+Their ‘All in One’ bundles start from £9.90 per month with 6GB of UK data included:

 | 6GB data | £9.90 per month No contract | See deal |

-There are also specialist international bundles for calling countries such as Turkey, Kenya, Nigeria, Uganda, and Pakistan.
+Some of the international bundles will give you an additional roaming data allowance for use in countries like China, India and Turkey.
+There are also some specialist international bundles for calling countries such as Kenya, Nigeria, Uganda, and Pakistan.
 You can find these listed in the ‘International plans’ section of the Lyca Mobile website.

 Bundle Codes

-You can buy a 30-day bundle from Lycamobile by dialling or texting the relevant shortcode listed below.
+To buy a 30-day bundle from Lycamobile, you can dial or text the relevant shortcode listed below.

 Pay As You Go Rates

-If you don’t have an active Lycamobile bundle, you’ll be charged their standard Pay As You Go rates instead.
+If you don’t have an active Lycamobile bundle, you’ll be charged their standard Pay As You Go rates.
 This is 25p/minute for calling UK mobiles and landlines.
 You’ll also pay 23p for every text message you send, and 15p for every megabyte of data you use.

 The following table shows Lycamobile’s standard Pay As You Go rates:

 Each time you top-up your Lycamobile SIM card, you’ll get free calls and texts to other Lycamobile UK customers.
-This is available for 30 days after the date of each top-up.
+This is available for 30 days after the date of each top-up, with a total fair usage limit of 3,000 minutes and 3,000 texts.

 International Minutes